profile

 Image annotation is a crucial part of training AI-based computer vision models.
 Almost every computer vision model needs structured data created by human annotators.

 Images are annotated to create training data for computer vision models.
-Training data is fed into a computer vision model that has a specific task to accomplish (for example, identifying black Ford cars of a specific age and design across a dataset).
-That model can be connected to an active learning pipeline to improve how the model learns, thereby becoming a production model.
+Training data is fed into a computer vision model that has a specific task to accomplish – for example, identifying black Ford cars of a specific age and design across a dataset.
+Integrating active learning with the computer vision model can improve the model’s ability to learn and adapt, which can ultimately help to make it more effective and suitable for use in production applications.

 What is Image Annotation?

 Inputs make a huge difference to project outputs.
-In machine learning (ML) teams, the data-centric AI approach recognizes the importance of the data a model is trained on, even more so than the model or sets of models that are used.
+In machine learning, the data-centric AI approach recognizes the importance of the data a model is trained on, even more so than the model or sets of models that are used.

 So, if you’re an annotator working on an image or video annotation project, creating the most accurately labeled inputs can mean the difference between success and failure.
 Annotating images and objects within images correctly will save you a lot of time and effort later on.